 Sciatica presents a variety of symptoms including foot numbness, caused by compression of the sciatic nerve.
 The sciatic nerve is the longest and largest nerve in the body.
 It originates in the lumbar (lower) back and runs downward, branching off into both legs and giving sensation and movement to much of the lower body.
 Because of its size and location, it is particularly prone to compression caused by conditions in the spine related to aging or injury.

-When conditions such as bone spurs or herniated discs make contact with the sciatic nerve, it can cause pain, tingling, muscle weakness and numbness in the lower back, buttocks, legs, feet and toes.
+When conditions such as bone spurs or herniated discs touch the sciatic nerve, it can cause pain, tingling, muscle weakness, and numbness in the lower back, buttocks, legs, feet and toes.
 These symptoms can be very disruptive to your life, taking you away from the people and activities you love.

-The following information can help you learn more about the causes of symptoms like foot numbness and will allow you to better work with your doctor to develop a treatment plan that has the best chance of getting you back to an active lifestyle.
+The following information can help you learn more about the relationship between sciatica and foot numbness and will allow you to better work with your doctor to develop a treatment plan that has the best chance of getting you back to an active lifestyle.

-If you begin to experience these symptoms at any level, such as when bending forward, it is crucial to contact a doctor for a diagnosis.
+If you begin to experience foot numbness at any level such as when bending forward, it is crucial to contact a doctor for a diagnosis.
 This is important because long-term compression that does not get treated can potentially lead to nerve damage.
-To understand the cause of your foot numbness and other sciatica symptoms, your doctor can review your medical history, perform a physical examination and potentially order diagnostic imagery like an MRI to determine the best course of action.
+To understand the cause of your foot numbness and other sciatica symptoms, your doctor can review your medical history, perform a physical examination, and potentially order diagnostic imagery like an MRI to determine the best course of action.

 - Physical therapy